laravel/docs/commands.md

 	php artisan command:make FooCommand --path=app/classes --namespace=Classes

+When creating the command, the `--command` option may be used to assign the terminal command name:

+	php artisan command:make AssignUsers --command=users:assign

 ### Writing The Command

 Once your command is generated, you should fill out the `name` and `description` properties of the class, which will be used when displaying your command on the `list` screen.